Chris Paul scores 29 points, leads Thunder past Nuggets - WHIZ News

+The Thunder had seven players score in double figures.
+Once again, the point guard trio of Paul, Gilgeous-Alexander and Dennis Schroder set the tone.

+“If you guys had mics on us, you’d see that we are all each other’s biggest cheerleaders,” Paul said.
+“I’ve seen teams where guys aren’t necessarily rooting for each other.
+They want you to do bad so they can be in the game.
+We’re not like that, and it’s refreshing and nice to see.”

-Nikola Jokic scored 32 points on 12-for-15 shooting and Jamal Murray added 21 points for the Nuggets.
+Nikola Jokic scored 32 points on 12-for-15 shooting and Jamal Murray had 21 points for the Nuggets.
 They entered the night with the second-best record in the Western Conference.

 Paul banked in a shot and was fouled with 2.7 seconds left in the first half to tie it, but missed the free throw and the score remained 48-all at halftime.